stader-labs/ethx/INTEGRATION.md

 		// get userWithdrawalManager contract from staderConfig
 		IUserWithdrawalManager userWithdrawalManager = IUserWithdrawalManager(staderConfig.getUserWithdrawManager());

-		//call stader userWithdrawalManager contract's requestWithdraw function, locking ETHx
+		// a call to userWithdrawalManager contract's requestWithdraw function generates
-		// generate a unique requestID, set the owner of unstake request to `_owner` uint256 requestID = userWithdrawalManager.requestWithdraw(_amountInETHx, _owner);
+		// a unique requestID, and sets the owner of unstake request to `_owner` uint256 requestID = userWithdrawalManager.requestWithdraw(_amountInETHx, _owner);

 		emit  WithdrawRequestReceived(msg.sender, _owner, requestID, _amountInETHx);
 	}

 	/**
-	 * @notice claim the ETH for the finalized unstake request
+	 * @notice claim the ETH associated with a finalized unstake request
-	 * finalized unstake request is the one which is ready to claim
-	 * @dev claimed ETH will go to the owner address set while putting unstake request
+	 * @dev call the claim function to receive the ETH to the receiver address after the
-	 * only owner is allowed to claim the request
+	 * withdrawRequest is finalized
 	 * @param  _requestId Request ID to claim
 	*/
 	function  claim(uint256  _requestId) external {